 - Dust rectangle with flour and roll out dough again into a rectangle.
 Use a sharp knife to cut the dough into 1-inch strips.
 Twist each long strip and make a spiral, then tuck the ends through the center to “knot” and place on prepared baking sheets.
 Cover loosely with plastic and let rise in a warm place until doubled in size, about 25 minutes.
 While the morning buns rise, preheat oven to 350°F.

-- Brush morning buns and sprinkle generously with sugar.
+- Brush morning buns lightly with melted butter and sprinkle generously with sugar.
 Bake for about 30 to 32 minutes, until golden.
 Remove from oven and place on a wire rack to cool before serving.